edgecollective/edge-zettel/index.md

 ---

 <div id="title">
-<b>Convivial</b>: Conversations on the Decolonization of Technology
+<b>Convivial</b>: Conversations about the Decolonization of Technology
 </div>

 <!--